 The result in Figure 7 showed that the relative frequency of stability issues in the upstream subsample is a few standard errors above that for the dataset as a whole.
 If these subsamples of different raise types were no different in any other respect (i.e. unbiased), this would be a high-confidence result, but they are not.
 For example, the distribution in facility age for the subsamples is not the same.
 As this section has now shown, the distribution of stability issues also varies by facility size, height and location.
 This raises the possibility that these could be the real underlying reasons for the difference in the past stability issues seen in Figure 7.
-This is a hypothesis that can be tested.
-If it were true, and we took any two subsamples from the dataset which had almost identical distributions in these variables, we would expect to find almost the same stability fraction in both subsamples; even if one sample is comprised entirely of facilities with a given raise type, and the other contains none.
+This is a hypothesis may be built to higher standards of construction than facilities in locations with very low seismic hazard, thus leading to an initial improvement in geotechnical stability with increasing seismic hazard.
+However, above a certain point of seismic hazard (3+), facility stability may be reduced even for those facilities built to higher construction standards.